About us

 National funding agencies and other institutions have the opportunity to join the GA4GH Funders Forum by assigning a technical or regulatory expert to GA4GH product development activities for at least four calendar months per year.

-While Organisational Members are not represented on the SSC, all products are made available for open comment for one month prior to the voting period and all GA4GH stakeholders — as well as the general public — are encouraged to share their feedback during that time.
+While Organisational Members are not represented on the Product Steering Committee, all products are made available for open comment for one month prior to the voting period and all GA4GH stakeholders — as well as the general public — are encouraged to share their feedback during that time.
 Additionally, Driver Projects are intended to serve as proxies for this broader community, ensuring its needs are at least indirectly represented

 Work Stream Managers (WSMs) play a critical role in setting the goals and priorities of the Work Streams and related activities.
 Their responsibilities include community management, strategy development and implementation, and programme management of several international task-teams and knowledge exchange projects from concept development through external communications and continued development.